How to Create Your Digital Estate Plan

 Any estate plan needs to be legally binding in order for you and your intellectual property to be truly protected.
 Just like with a traditional estate plan, having a lawyer look over everything and ensure that the right person or entity has control of your passwords and other data is key.
 Start by calling the attorney who created your traditional estate plan, and see if they also aid in creating digital estate plans or if they can recommend someone for you.

-Your digital estate plan should be part of your traditional estate plan, minus your passwords.
+Your digital estate plan should be part of your traditional estate, minus your passwords.
 Those should be kept safely with your digital estate plan executor and/or any professional data storage company you use.